okonemman/Maji-Ndogo-PowerBI/README.md

 ### Results/Findings

-mornings and evenings have the longest queue times. there were cases of impropriety by employees including accepting of cash bribes. more women and children were victims of crime during their visits to the water sources than men
+- mornings and evenings have the longest queue times.
+- there were cases of impropriety by employees including accepting of cash bribes.
+- more women and children were victims of crime during their visits to the water sources than men.

+### Recommendations

+- taps in households should be fixed so there will be little need for trip to other water sources outside.
+- in the places that have more queue times, more water sources should be constructed or already existing water sources nearby should be purified.
+- more men should make trips to water sources or accompany women and girls on their trips.

 ### Limitations